securefederatedai/openfl/docs/source/workflow/running_the_federation.baremetal.rst

 .. note::

-       Each workspace may have multiple Federated Learning plans and multiple collaborator node lists associated with it.
+       Each workspace may have multiple FL plans and multiple collaborator lists associated with it.
 Therefore, :code:`fx plan initialize` has the following optional parameters.

        +-------------------------+---------------------------------------------------------+
        | Optional Parameters     | Description                                             |